honeok/tools/README.md

 ## License

-This project is licensed under the GPL-2.0 License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](./LICENSE) file for more details.

 ## ⭐ Stargazers over time